wechaty/wechaty-puppet-padpro/.github/ISSUE_TEMPLATE/bug-report-en.md

 ---
-name: wechaty puppet padpro Bug report
+name: wechaty puppet padpro Bug report (English issue template)
 about: 'Create a bug report for a bug you found in the wechaty puppet padpro '

 ---